ING Banner

 $> Any other terminal window eg: xgterm

-Typewriter text indicates that that exact command should be used.
+Typewriter text indicates that exact command should be used.
 For variable input, curly braces will be used, e.g {your_input}.
 So, where the example might say:

 SYS> sky {time}